 Some yoga exercises can improve the heart rate, which can lower the chances of depression and heart attacks.
 It is also important for the overall cardiovascular system and reduces the likelihood of several heart diseases.
 You can lower your resting heart rate, improve your endurance, and enable a higher rate of oxygen absorption by your body at the peak level of exercise.

 Deep inhalations and exhalations, along with the better movement of your body parts improve your overall lung function.
-Breathing properly through your nose allows you to properly filter the air, from dust, pollen and warm and humidify it before going to your lungs.
+Breathing properly through your nose allows you to properly filter the air, from dust, and pollen, and warm and humidify it before going to your lungs.

-Body pains in the early stages, pains due to wrong body postures, (pains commonly noted in the neck and back) can be cured with yoga.
+Body pains in the early stages and pains due to wrong body postures, (pains commonly noted in the neck and back) can be cured with yoga.
 These days, one of the most common pains is back pain due to 9-5 desk jobs.
-Unless there is no major damage such as a fracture and the pain is in nascent stages, then yoga can definitely help you recover from the same.
+Unless there is no major damage such as a fracture and the pain is in the nascent stages.
+Yoga can definitely help you recover from the same.

 A fruitful yoga session leads to a surge in the serotonin and gamma-aminobutyric (GABA) levels of the brain, which is linked with lower levels of depression and anxiety.
 A 15 min yoga session early in the morning can start changing your brain chemistry and improve your mood.

-Yoga lowers your stress levels, improves mental coordination and enables you to have a better thought process.
-Thoughts become more organized, you can think sharper – through it all, you will be able to stay calm and composed.
-End of the day, having a clear mind is crucial in all aspects, phases of life.
+Yoga lowers your stress levels, improves mental coordination, and enables you to have a better thought process.
+Thoughts become more organized, and you can think sharper – through it all, you will be able to stay calm and composed.
+End of the day, having a clear mind is crucial in all aspects, and phases of life.

-To practice yoga, one does not need any particular requirements such as a very flexible body, or a super-strong body, or a lot of time.
-It is all about giving yoga some time and conscious efforts – with which you can improve both your physical and mental well-being.
+To practice yoga, one does not need any particular requirements such as a very flexible body, a super-strong body, or a lot of time.
+It is all about giving yoga some time and conscious effort – with which you can improve both your physical and mental well-being.